arackcheev/master/servicenodeSETUP.md

  * Remember what you wrote for the username, password, and IP

- * Create an identical .conf file for each wallet you are going to be using on the decentralised exchange.
+ * Create .conf files for each wallet you are going to be using on the decentralised exchange.
     * Ensure `rpcuser` and `rpcpassword` are different on each wallet for security purposes

 ---